Save up to 25%… Shop Our Birthday Sale Now!

 Where does this weird mushroom grow?

 Wood ear mushrooms grow in temperate forests around the world.
-They usually pop up on older trees in groups, and grow on dead and living ash, spindle, and beech trees.
+They usually appear in groups on older trees or on dead and living ash, spindle, and beech trees.

 What’s unique about this mushroom?